By Tim Gilkison

 PB: I enjoy reading, getting away to the spa or out of the city, and that’s something I can do more easily now.
 Going forward, I am also keen to meet more with my fellow in-house counsel.

-Peangpanor Boonklum will be speaking in the opening discussion at the 15th annual Bangkok In-House Community Congress in June (click here for more).
+Peangpanor Boonklum will be speaking in the opening discussion at the 15th annual Bangkok In-House Community Congress on June 7th, 2018.